Our website uses cookies for statistical purposes.

 • Dependents of the foreign national or of the spouse;

-• Minors adopted by the non-married resident;
+• Minors adopted by a non-married resident;

 • First-degree relatives, who are dependents of the resident or the spouse;

-• Minor brothers or sisters, if under the guardianship of the resident.
+• Minor brothers or sisters, if under the guardianship of the resident;

 How long does it take to receive the family reunification visa?